Victim Offender Dialogue FAQs for OFFENDERS

 Doesn’t restorative justice have to do with forgiveness and reconciliation?

-This is Victim-Centered VOD, which we consider loosely connected to some, but not all, restorative justice practices.
-Victim-Centered VOD is designed to provide victims/survivors with a chance to be fully and directly heard by the offenders, and to provide the offenders with the help they need to be able to listen with a greater degree of sensitivity and understanding.
+This is Victim-Centered VOD, which we consider only loosely connected to certain restorative justice practices, but not all of them.
+Victim-Centered VOD is designed to provide victims/survivors with a chance to be fully and directly heard by the offenders, and to provide the offenders with the help they need to be able to listen with a degree of sensitivity and understanding, and respond with substance and consideration.
 It is intended to provide survivors an opportunity to have more choices and more control of what they say and how they say it.
 On the other hand, there are victims/survivors who do fully and sincerely wish to forgive the offenders, and if this is the case, facilitators will help them to do that.
 But Victim-Centered VOD facilitators never initiate or impose any sort of expectations about forgiveness or reconciliation.
 Survivors must always be allowed and enabled to simply say what they need to say to the offender, in a way that the offender can fully listen and hear them.
-Sometimes, victims/survivors who never intended to forgive the offenders in their case do find themselves feeling something like forgiveness.
+Sometimes, victims/survivors who never intended to forgive the offenders in their case find themselves feeling something like forgiveness, and find themselves even saying those words they never intended to say.
 But most of the time it never comes up.
 The most important thing is for the victims/survivors to feel heard and understood.

 I feel like the victim in my case put me here.
 I think she owes me an apology!

 If that’s how you feel, then VOD is not for you.
 VOD is only possible when the offender takes full responsibility for his or her role in the crime.
-Except in tragic mistakes in identification, or miscarriages of justice, victims don’t put offenders in prison.
-Offenders put themselves there.
+Except in tragic mistakes in identification, or miscarriages of justice, victims don’t put the offenders in prison.
+The offenders do.

 I was in a drunk-driving accident, and the person driving the other car was killed.
 I’m convicted of vehicular homicide, but I’m not a rapist or a murderer.
 Do people do VOD in cases like this?

 Yes.
-It’s true that almost no one drinks with the deliberate intention of getting behind the wheel and killing someone, but the fact is that the choice to drink and drive can often be a lethal one, resulting in the senseless loss, or the partial or complete disabling, of a thoroughly innocent and undeserving person.
+And it’s true that almost no one drinks with the deliberate intention of getting behind the wheel and killing someone.
+But the fact is that it’s a choice to drink and drive; a choice that can often be a lethal one, resulting in the senseless loss, or the partial or complete disabling, of a thoroughly innocent and undeserving person.
 This is why victims/survivors in cases like these hate the word “accident.”
 It may have been “unintentional” homicide, but drinking and driving is a choice, not an accident.
 The person driving the other car was killed because of the choices you made.
 Survivors rarely see this as an “accident,” and what they need from offenders in situations like this is to know that the offenders understand the utterly devastating consequences of the choices they made.
 So, in these cases, the job of the VOD facilitator is to help prepare the offender to receive this understanding from the survivor.
 And, if possible, to help the offender find ways to express accountability to the survivor – whatever that may mean for the survivor and the offender.

 I’m doing time for rape.
 I’m sorry for what I did to her, but I don’t see how talking about it can do any good at all.
 What is there to say to a victim?

 I hear the VOD preparation can take months and months.
-Why so long?
-I’m ready to do it.
+Why does it take so long?
+I’m ready to do it now.

-You may be.
-But most offenders are not used to talking about the deep and complex feelings that come with committing crimes of severe violence and violation.
+Most offenders are not used to talking about the deep and complex feelings that come with committing crimes of severe violence and violation.
 Many offenders wonder if they even have feelings, because they’re so accustomed to keeping them away, and acting on their impulses.
 But understanding the impacts and effects of victimizing others can sometimes be as complicated as understanding the effects of being victimized, and the preparation process provides the chance to do this carefully.
 In most cases, offenders want to recall and talk about these sometimes overwhelming and devastating feelings as much as victims/survivors want to talk about their feelings, as a way of dealing with them.
 But it’s a delicate and deeply personal process, and it can’t be rushed.
 Each person must be able to take enough time to find words for the many feelings, so that enough can be expressed during this one-time-only meeting.
-If the preparation process works well, offenders usually feel that they have been held to account by the real authority, after the VOD, and that feels good to them.
-VOD preparation is not therapy, and facilitators are not therapists, but the process of talking about what happened is a somewhat therapeutic experience, because powerful feelings are expressed in authentic ways.
+When the preparation process works well, and offenders are honest and thorough in the VOD, they usually feel that they have been held to account by the real authority, after the VOD, and that feels good to them.
+And although VOD preparation is not therapy, and facilitators are not therapists, the process of understanding and talking about what happened is a slow process, because powerful feelings can come up and get expressed.
 Some offenders have counselors in their facility with whom they can talk if they wish to during the preparation process, but they often do not.
 In any case, it’s very important to allow the VOD preparation process to take the time it needs, which is usually many months.

 Does participating in the VOD process get me any Good Time, or affect my classification?